 Assessment for Economics & Business (Stage 1 Integrated Learning) consists of four tasks, one in each topic with a weighting of 25% each.
-Students will be developing their critical and creative thinking capability.
+Students will reflect on their development of one or more of the seven (7) Capabilities.

 - TASK 1: Accounting Test

 - TASK 2: Legal Studies Research Assignment

 - TASK 3: Economics Research Assignment

 - TASK 4: Business Innovation Pitch Presentation and Reflection